kartoza/docker-pg-backup/README.md

 * PGPORT if not set, defaults to : 5432
 * PGHOST if not set, defaults to : db
 * PGDATABASE if not set, defaults to : gis
+* DAILY number of daily backups to keep, defaults to : 7
+* MONTHLY number of monthly backups to keep, defaults to : 12
+* YEARLY number of yearly backups to keep, defaults to : 3

+Daily, Monthly and Yearly environment variables are used to specify the frequency of backups to keep.
+For example, 7 Daily backups means the service will keep 7 latest daily backups.
+12 Monthly backups means the service will keep 12 latest monthly backups, with each backup is created at the first date each month.
+Similarly, yearly backup is created at 1st January each year.

 ## Remote backup connection variables